 • Isometric exercises help in strengthening and conditioning the muscles.

-• They strengthen the dormant muscle tissues on isolated muscles.
+• They strengthen the dormant muscle tissues in isolated muscles.

 • They improve one’s control over the body.